 For the Pro 50, the fill valve can start leaking, this would require the o-ring and the valve to be replaced.
 Just like the Pro 120 the wear on the o-ring causes the leakage.
 If you need a replacement valve, screw, and/or o-ring be sure to contact us, and we can get some shipped out to you.

 Butane Build Up?

 Sometimes customers notice that our irons are not getting up to temperature or receiving enough heat.
 To do that there are a few steps to get rid of that butane build up.
-Make sure you ignite the tool 50x which will clear up some of that build up.
-If it is still not giving off enough heat, clean the head with isopropylene that should fix the issue of not receiving enough heat.
-As noted above make sure that you are using triple filtered butane, that will reduce the build up over time.
+Make sure you ignite the tool 50 times to clear off some of that build up.
+If it is still not giving off enough heat, clean the head with isopropylene.
+That should fix the issue of not receiving enough heat.
+As noted above, make sure that you are using triple filtered butane, that will reduce the build up over time.

 What Tips Should I Use As A Replacement?

 The tips should screw up counterclockwise for a replacement tip.
 All of our “Pro” tips are compatible with our current Pro 50 model and our obsolete Pro 70 model.
 All of the “Pro Industrial” tips are all compatible with our Pro 120 butane iron.
 Our Pro 90 iron only has the tips that are in the kit available for replacements.
 Click here for a more in depth look the tips for our irons.